brawby/brawby.github.io/education/index.md

 ---
-layout: post          # If your other pages use a different layout, copy that name.
+layout: wrapper          # If your other pages use a different layout, copy that name.
 title: Education
 permalink: /education/
 description: Academic background